• Skip to primary navigation

 Absolutely!
 Simply swap the heavy cream with coconut milk instead to make a dairy-free chowder.

-This chowder recipe is naturally gluten-free.
+This salmon and corn chowder recipe is naturally gluten-free.
 Just serve your favorite gluten-free bread on the side for dipping!

 We need corn, potatoes, and cornstarch to make this a true chowder recipe.
 Therefore, this chowder is not keto-friendly.